geekarist/kromat/README.md

 ## Installation

 This script should work on Ubuntu based distributions.
-Tested on Ubuntu 16.04 and Mint 18.
+It was tested on Ubuntu 16.04 and Mint 18.
+It needs a recent version of Node.js and npm.

 Clone this repository and launch `npm install -g` as an admin: